t-d-k/LibreCrypt/docs/impact_of_kernel_driver_signing.md

 	bcdedit.exe /set TESTSIGNING ON
 *	Reboot the PC

-This method is probably the best solution, and allows DoxBox to run correctly.
+This method is probably the best solution, and allows LibreCrypt to run correctly.
 However, it does have a trivial side effect: The words "Test Mode" are shown in the four corners of the Desktop wallpaper after rebooting.

 Although only a cosmetic issue, the words "Test Mode" may be removed from your background by using one the following methods: